AnjaliJain-17/linux/README.md

 ### Questions :

 #### What did you learn from the count of exits?
 Was the count what you expected?
 If not, why not?
 - I observed that the count of exits increased significantly.
-This is what i had expected as shadow paging requires more number of exits to be performed so that it can function properly as VMM
+This is what i had expected as shadow paging requires more number of exits to be performed due increased page faults, TLB flushes and CR3 exit

 #### What changed between the two runs (ept vs no-ept)?
 - I observed increase in number of exits for NMI(0) from 11073 to 1264606, External Interrupt(1), Interrupt Window(7), CPUID(10), IO Instruction(30), INVPCID(58), CR Access(28) among other exits.